jupyter/nbconvert/docs/source/highlighting.rst

 Making your own styles
 ----------------------
-To make your own style you must subclass ``pygments.styles.Style``, and then you must register your new style with Pygments using their pluggin system.
+To make your own style you must subclass ``pygments.styles.Style``, and then you must register your new style with Pygments using their plugin system.
 This is explained in detail in the `Pygments documentation <http://pygments.org/docs/styles/>`_.